 17. "Diesel" and "petrol"

-If you rent a car when you're visiting Ireland and you need to refuel, you needn't go looking for "gas," which is something else all together and entirely unrelated to driving or flatulence!
+If you rent a car when you're visiting Ireland and you need to refuel, you needn't go looking for "gas," which is something else altogether and entirely unrelated to driving or flatulence!
 You have to find out whether the car is "diesel" or "petrol" and fill it with that.
 Not with green diesel, mind you.
 That last thing you want is to get dipped by the guards.

 In use: "Give me €20 worth of petrol, please."